-The SCGSR program provides stipend support for students to collaborate with a DOE national laboratory, working with national laboratory scientists and using state-of-the-art facilities and cutting-edge scientific instrumentation.
+The SCGSR program provides stipend support for students to collaborate with a DOE national laboratory, collaborating with national laboratory scientists and using state-of-the-art facilities and cutting-edge scientific instrumentation.
 In 2024, DOE selected 62 graduate students representing 25 states and Puerto Rico.
 However, only four students were from a computer science field of study as represented by ASCR [2].
-Moreover, the SCGSR emphasis is neither multidisciplinary nor computational science.